karthik/rdrop2/README.md

 __Bugs and issues__

-* Given that this package hasn't been around for very long, please file any [issues](https://github.com/karthik/rDrop2/issues) or problems as they arise.
+* Given that this package hasn't been around for very long there are likely some undiscovered issues.
+So please file any [issues](https://github.com/karthik/rDrop2/issues) or problems as they arise.